dgerabagi/aiascent-dev/flattened_repo.md

 // FILE: next.config.mjs
 /** @type {import('next').NextConfig} */
 const nextConfig = {
     images: {
         // Add any domains you need to load images from here if necessary in the future
         remotePatterns: [
             // Example: { protocol: "https", hostname: "example.com" },
         ],
     },
-// Add any other Next.js configuration here
+    webpack: (config, { isServer }) => {
+        // When building for the server, we don't want to bundle `faiss-node`
+        // because it's a native addon.
+Next.js/Webpack will try to bundle it,
+        // which fails.
+Marking it as external tells Webpack to leave it as a
+        // regular `require('faiss-node')` call, which will be resolved by Node.js
+        // at runtime on the server.
+        if (isServer) {
+            config.externals = [...config.externals, 'faiss-node'];
+        }

+        return config;
+    },
 };

 export default nextConfig;